Felipe’s French Toast

 • Finally, you’re ready to make french toast!

-• Heat a skillet over medium heat with 1 tbs of butter, letting it melt and coat the pan.
-Cook soaked bread slices 2–3 minutes per side until golden brown and slightly crisp on the edges.
-Enjoy with cold butter, sugar in the raw, and/or maple syrup!
+• Heat a skillet or griddle over medium heat and melt 1 tbsp butter to coat the pan.
+Cook the soaked bread slices for 2–3 minutes per side, until golden brown with crisp edges and a soft center.
+Repeat with remaining butter and bread.

 Enjoy!